jessicaugowe/DataMining_Project/README.md

 3. **Set up environment variables**

- Create a .Renviron' file in your project directory with the following content:
+ Create a '.Renviron' file in your project directory with the following content:

       AQI_API_KEY = your_aqi_api_key_here